arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Change default user password

-Your X8 comes with the default user fio with password fio.
+Your Portenta X8 comes with the default user fio with password fio.

 For security reasons, we strongly suggest to change the default password.
 To do so, when logged in into your X8, launch this command to change the password of the fio account: